 It’s not uncommon for depression to follow a stroke, in both the stroke survivor and the caregiving partner.
-A recent study on the factors that influence depression after a stroke finds that optimism and self-esteem in the caregiver can actually help combat the patient’s depression.
+A 2016 study on the factors that influence depression after a stroke finds that optimism and self-esteem in the caregiver can actually help combat the patient’s depression.

 The study, presented during the annual meeting of the International Stroke Conference, followed 112 depressed survivors and their partners for up to two months.
 It differed from past studies because it looked at the survivor and caregiver as a team, rather than as individuals.

 “We usually have been focused on the outcome of the stroke survivor, but we found that the self-esteem and optimism of the spouse caretaker is related to the patient’s depression,” says study author Misook Chung, Ph.D., R.N., and associate professor in the University of Kentucky’s College of Nursing.
 “When the spouse has a high level of self-esteem and optimism, the patient has lower levels of depression,” Chung says.

 Because the spouse or partner plays such a vital role in the stroke victim’s recovery, it’s important that he or she get intervention and make emotional health a priority.